kubernetes-sigs/kueue/keps/3122-expose-flavors-in-localqueue-status/README.md

 ## Proposal

-Introduce a new status field `availableFlavors` in LocalQueue that will be updated when ClusterQueue flavors are modified.
+Introduce a new status field `flavors` in LocalQueue that will be updated when ClusterQueue flavors are modified.

 ### User Stories (Optional)